-1.6.1.10 BOARD COMMITTEE ON MISSION INTEGRATION
+1.5.1.10 BOARD COMMITTEE ON MISSION INTEGRATION

 The Committee on Mission Integration shall have jurisdiction to promote the ongoing integration of the mission of the Sisters of St. Joseph of Carondelet and the Catholic identity of the University throughout the University community.
+On at least an annual basis, the Committee shall review and acknowledge current mission integration efforts and report on the status of the University's accomplishments to meet the requirements of the University's Mission Statement, Vision Statement, Statement of Values and Commitments and Catholic Identity Statement.